tamilselvanarjun/deepopinion/README.md

 Deepopinion

-This project allows user to upload the files of training data for ML model and label it.
+This project help user to upload the of training data for ML model and label it.
 Also user has able to download the data from api post uploading.

 This project is implemented user FastAPI() framework.
 Below is the list of available API's: